 Move the selected heart to your montage file.
 Rename the new layer, apply a Layer Mask, Blending Mode, and alter the transparency as you wish.

 8. Select an object using the Color Range Command

 Open Hand.jpg in Photoshop.
-Double-click the Background layer to float it above the canvas.
+Right click and rasterize the layer.
 Name the layer “Hand”.